up42/up42-py/docs/analytics.md

 ## Step 2.
 Retrieve an input schema

-Retrieve input parameters of the first block in a workflow:
+Retrieve input JSON parameters of the first block in a workflow:
 ```python
 workflow.get_parameters_info()
 ```